Branding • Graphic Design

 This illustration captures the depth of Indigenous culture through symbolism.
 From the eagle, a sacred messenger bridging humanity and the Creator, to the creative and intelligent raven.
 Métis heritage is portrayed through the five-petal flower and the sash.
 The ulu and narwhal pay homage to Inuit traditions.
 Traditional paddles, canoes, and kayaks symbolize the connection between Indigenous communities and the land and water.

 A symbol of love, and as Eagle is closest to Creator it is also a messenger between Creator and the people.
-(First Nations) - FLOWER

-Moose symbolize strength, endurance and determination. - ULU
+Moose symbolize strength, endurance, and determination.

 The shapes below the kayak are ice and water, while above the canoe are trees on the land.